Power Engineering Techniques (PETQ)

 - Program endorsed by the Technical Standards and Safety Authority (TSSA)

-- One of only two colleges in Ontario to offer this program
+- One of only a few colleges in Ontario to offer this program

 - Hands-on training in Cambrian's 2nd Class power plant